inside.ewu.edu

 SOCI 101.
 INTRODUCTION TO SOCIOLOGY.
 5 Credits.

-Explores the concepts, principles and theories of sociology.
 Sociology seeks to develop a body of interrelated scientific propositions or generalizations that explain social behavior in non-psychological terms.
-Its basic goal is to understand how human beings fit their activities together into a system of stable (and sometimes unstable) social arrangements.
+Its fundamental goal is to understand how human beings fit their activities into a system of stable (sometimes unstable) social arrangements.
+Hence the course introduces the concepts, principles, and theories of sociology.

 SOCI 195.
 INTERNSHIP.
 1-5 Credits.